WenxiDai/COREC_implementation/README.md

 ### 3. Train Model

-Once the data is preprocessed, use the following command to start training the TARS model.
+Once the data is preprocessed, use the following command to start training the COREC model.

 ```bash
 ./train.sh